-Sure, ideally, people would close those accounts, never to look back, and continue to march forward to the next goal, inching ever closer to debt free status.
+Sure, ideally, people would close those accounts, never look back, and continue to march forward to the next goal, inching ever closer to debt-free status.

 Yet, I’ve been there, and I know that wasn’t my behavior.
 I’d buy more breathing room and get right back into the same pattern that had bounced me up against my credit limit (which MBNA ever so generously raised for me many times).

 I’d get on the wagon for a little while (“This sucks.”
 “I have a lot of debt.”
 “I can’t believe I’m doing this.”
 “I have to get under control.”) only to fall right back off whenever Monkey Brain saw that Credit Limit – Amount Owed > $0.

 In other words, I was like an addict who was having a relapse.